 Choosing a Shingle Color for Your Home

-One of the biggest decisions homeowners make before a roof replacement is what color their roof will be.
+One of the biggest decisions homeowners make before a roof replacement is what shingle color to use on the roof.
 Virtually every roofing material is color customizable.
 3-tab and architectural (or “dimensional”) shingles can come in many different colors and patterns.

 As far as matching the shingle color to your home, there really isn’t a single one-to-one choice.
 As the homeowner, the most important factor is whether you like it or not!
 But these are some things to consider as you’re trying to figure that out.

 Dark shingles and light siding create the ever-popular modern farmhouse aesthetic.